 Model A is not considered a medical device and has not been submitted to the FDA for review or clearance.

 What types of terrain can WHILL Personal EVs travel on?

 Our personal EVs have all-wheel drive and patented omni-wheel technology, allowing them to travel on rugged surfaces including cracked sidewalks, grass, pebbles and even light snow.
 They have a ground clearance of 3.5” and can climb over obstacles of up to 3” high.
 Check out the videos on our YouTube channel to see our personal EVs in action.

 What makes Model M so different and better than other powered wheelchairs?

-From its modern, sleek design to its versatility, safety features, and 5-year product warranty, the Model M is uniquely different compared to traditional powered wheelchairs.
+From its modern, sleek design to its versatility and safety features, the Model M is uniquely different compared to traditional powered wheelchairs.

 With its compact size (short wheelbase), front Omni-wheels and a very responsive directional controller, Model M turns on a dime indoors especially in tight spaces, making swiveling casters that get in your way and scratch your walls a thing of the past.